 I engage in conspicuous non-consumption.
 I try to understand the context and implications of just about everything.
 People are more fascinating to me than machines, but machines are more profitable to work on for the time being.
 I don't choose the profitability of work for its own sake, but for long-term security.

 On the theme of long-term thinking (again), sustainability is (quixotically) a big deal to me (Ask me about the utility-scale photovoltaic industry!).

-About body type: So I'm muscular, nimble, and chubby.
+About body type: It won't let me select both "Athletic" and "A little extra".
 I'm obviously really active, and try do something physically intense for the pure joy of it maybe every 2-3 days.
+I'm muscular and nimble.
 I also self-medicate with fair-trade dark chocolate more or less continuously.
 It's a good life. :)